 The AP team goes through a lot of bills, invoices, documents and other information.
-Managing and tracking it all can be quite challenging and overwhelming, especially if you have a manual system.
-Where would you store all the information?
+Managing and tracking it all can be quite challenging and overwhelming, especially if you have a manual accounting system.
+Where do you store all the information?
 How can you quickly access a specific document?

-Manually filing and storing papers and other physical documents can take up a lot of space and add ongoing storage costs.
-Plus, you have to think about how everything would be organised for easy access and tracking.
+Physical filing and storage of papers and other physical documents can take up a lot of space and add ongoing storage costs.
+Plus, you have to think about how everything is organised for easy access and tracking.
 Imagine how painful an audit is when you can’t find anything!

 4. No overall visibility and control

-This would require constant manual monitoring and checking at every stage of the process, from data entry and logging to scheduling and actual payment.
+This requires constant manual monitoring and checking at every stage of the process, from data entry and logging to scheduling and actual payment.
 Depending on the number of bills and invoices you have each month, things can easily get out of hand.

 5. Vulnerability to fraud

 There is a knock-on effect from the lack of visibility and control created by using a manual accounts payable system; that is, it can expose your company to security vulnerabilities and fraud.

 The accounts payable department deals with very sensitive information - and without the necessary controls and fraud protection available in an automated system, it can be very difficult to track any suspicious activity.